chaoticgd/vutrace/README.md

 ##### `P`

 Push the current snapshot.
-The parser maintains a single snapshot as the current state and appends it the snapshot list when this packet is encountered.
+The parser maintains a single snapshot as the current state and appends it to the snapshot list when this packet is encountered.
 No data.

 ##### `R`